shohei-kojima/virus_nucleotide_detection/README.md

 ### '-vrefindex [index of reference virus genome file]'
 Use when specifing reference virus genome index.
 This option is always required.
 See 'preparing virus genome reference file' section for detail.

+### '-picard [picard.jar file]'
+Use when specifing the path to 'picard.jar' file.
+This option is always required.

 ### '-p [integer]'
 Number of threads.
 3 or more is recommended.
 Default = 2.